beersb/SOC-Automation-Lab/README.md

   *Ref.
 2: A screenshot of the single rule added to the Auto-SOC-Default Firewall Group, the IP address of the SOC Analyst laptop has been redacted for the privacy of the author*
 </div>

 Once the Windows host was up and running, we used the Windows Remote Desktop Protocol (RDP) to connect to it via our SOC Analyst laptop in order to install Sysmon.
 Sysmon is a Windows service used to collect detailed information on process creation, network connections, and even file modification.
 This application adds a lot of detail and context to Windows system logs that is otherwise lost, and is thus highly useful for anyone looking to find evil in a Windows system.
-For this project, Sysmon was used to detect the actions of a simulated hack (consisting of the creation of a Mimikatz process), and it will accordingly be Sysmon data that will be ingested by our SIEM.
+For this project, Sysmon was used to detect the actions of a simulated hack (consisting of the creation of a Mimikatz process), and it was accordingly be Sysmon data that was be ingested by our SIEM.

 To install the applicaiton, we navigated to the official download page on Microsoft's website: